lemocla/Which-way-is-up/README.md

     - #### **Gitpod workplace**

-      - **Gitpod workplace opening to previous version of project** On 03/01/22 the workplace for this project opened to a previous version showing changes that has been previously committed and pushed.
+      - **Gitpod workplace opening to previous version of project** On 03/01/22 the workplace for this project opened to a previous version showing changes that have been previously committed and pushed.
 Upon further inspection, many other files were missing and it became apparent that the workspace opened to a previous version of the project.

       - **Step taken to resolve the issue**
         - Commit the changes on the workplace